Teaser Figure

 ProphRL (Ours)

-• Training demonstrations for PlaceBowl only show left-side grasps.
+• Training demos for PlaceBowl only contain left-side grasps.

-• The SFT policy occasionally samples a right-side approach, but these rare trajectories are unstable and unreliable.
+• The SFT policy occasionally tries a right-side approach, but these cases are rare and unstable.

-• RL with FA-GRPO + FlowScale amplifies this weak mode, turning the right-side strategy into a consistent and reliable behavior.
+• Successful right-side trials receive positive reward, and RL with FA-GRPO + FlowScale amplifies this weak mode into a consistent right-side strategy.

-• This highlights a key difference: SFT imitates the dataset, whereas RL can discover and reinforce behaviors that are only weakly expressed in demonstrations.
+• In contrast to SFT imitation, RL can discover and reinforce behaviors only weakly present in the data.

 Real world PulloutTissue